Chapter 13:

 "Figures, I only buy from artists who can remake the same art piece on demand, plus even if the craftsmanship is admirable I don't think many people would buy a standing dango."

-The other three shops rendered him with the same result, work too niche and most wanted to make contracts with an artist who's willing to mass produce his products, many dealers were selling to another countries and needed the quantity.
+The other three shops rendered him with the same result, work too niche and most wanted to make contracts with an artist who's willing to mass produce their products, many dealers were selling to another countries and needed the quantity.

 'As expected, I either find a patron or work for or an established artists to mass produce work.
 Should I make a contract and work for two months until school start? '